We are called to make disciples for Christ.

 meal is open to everyone.

-Do you have a prayer request, or wish to speak with Pastor Mike?
+Do you have a prayer request, or wish to speak with Pastor Alexis?
 Click the button below to get in touch!